simonmarcos/challenge-marvel/README.md

 # Marvel Characters API

 This is a Spring Boot API that consumes the public Marvel API and provides paginated access to Marvel characters.
 It also has its own database to store the characters of each registered user of the application.
+The API is authenticated and authorized using JSON Web Tokens (JWT).

 # Prerequisites

-* Java 8 or higher
+* Java 11 or higher
 * Maven 3.8.1 or higher
 * A Marvel API key (https://developer.marvel.com/)